Hourai42/Grimly/README.md

 [o] I won't be implementing this as it's an extremely minor memory improvement, but possibly a performance detriment.

+5. Freeing everything you malloc will prevent memory leaks and free up valuable memory space.
+However, I can't risk freeing due to the way my program is structured.
+Everything is linked, so I have a high possibility of double freeing and segfaulting.
+Possibly implementing a flag system or making sure it exists before mallocing.
+Or simply setting it to NULL everytime, so if you don't MALLOC it's just null.
+[o] No frees, apparently.

-5. The rule of speed is to minimize function calls, iterations, and operations.
+6. The rule of speed is to minimize function calls, iterations, and operations.